2020PB/police-brutality/reports/California.md

 ### Police arrest man using excessive force, dogs | June 1st

 Police threw tear gas at protesters blocking a roadway in an effort to disperse them.
-One protester, Joseph Malott, allegedly threw a tear gas cannister back at police.
+One protester, Joseph Malott, allegedly threw a tear gas canister back at police.
 Police arrested him for (per Mercury News) “assaulting a police officer with a deadly weapon.”
 During the arrest, Malott was bitten and scratched repeatedly by a police dog, leaving bite marks and scratches all over his back and a wound on his leg which required 10 stitches.
 During the arrest, he says he was slammed against a fence then thrown to the ground, and recalls thinking “when are they going to take the dogs off me?”

 tags: arrest, tear-gas, tear-gas-canister, dog